ocadotechnology/mistifi/README.md

 ```

 ## Understanding the resource() method
 The main method all others use on is `resource()`.
 You can pass keyword arguments into it.
-Pretty much anything will work, but what it does is it builds the URL to the Mist cloud endpoint, which must exsist.
+Pretty much anything will work, but there are some rules.

+First thing is that those kwargs are used to build the URL to the Mist cloud endpoint, therefore passing in proper parameters is necessary.
+Some parameters are special and handled differently.

-The other thing that happens is that kwargs are passed into the `_params()` metohd. that creates the params keyword argument for the requests.Session()
+Example of special kwargs is `params`.
+If passing in that kwarg, it will be handled differently so that it is passed into the `requests.Session()` as `params`.

+If passing in `org_id=':org_id'`, `site_id='site_id'`, `uri='some_uri'` will create URL properly with the `org_id` first `site_id` second and then the `uri`.

+All other kwargs will be added at the end to the URL, so make sure that URL exists.
+Error 400 is thrown otherwise.

 # Additional
 ##Debugging